gelin/netvalue-code-challenge/README.md

 #### GET /admin/charging-sessions

-Returns the list of charging sessions.
+Returns the list of all charging sessions.

 Query params:
 * `from` — date to select sessions from (inclusive)